-What the Health Equity Initiative is:
+Health Equity Initiative (Past)

 The Health Equity initiative assists organizations that work with disparate populations in developing strategies that impact the health of their clients.
 Many of the clients served disproportionately carry the burden of chronic disease.
 People who experience poverty and low socio-economic status have higher rates of obesity and/or tobacco use and exposure leading to high rates of chronic diseases as well as experiencing health inequities.
 Organizations that serve the below populations can become partners of the Health Equity Initiative:

-Health Equity Initiatives goals are to enhance the work an organization does by assisting in implementation of policy, system and environmental changes to improve the health of clients they serve.
+The Health Equity Initiative’s goals are to enhance the work an organization does by assisting in implementation of policy, system and environmental changes to improve the health of clients they serve.
 Policy changes are changes within an organizations procedures, practices, protocols or regulations.
 System changes are changes within an organizations structure, methods or behaviors.
 Environmental changes are changes within an organizations atmosphere, surroundings or settings.
 Focus areas for change are increasing healthy eating and access, increasing physical activity and reducing tobacco use and exposure.